 Note: There are two cats referred to as “black panthers”: the leopard and the jaguar.
 When a leopard or a jaguar are melanistic (meaning their fur is black) they are sometimes called black panthers.
 Interestingly, the melanistic leopard and jaguar still have spots, and you can sometimes see them in the bright sunshine.

 More Leopard info:

-The leopard has a wide range in some parts of Africa and tropical Asia, Siberia, S. and W. Asia, and most of sub-Saharan Africa.
+The leopard has a wide range in some parts of Africa, tropical Asia, Siberia, South Asia, West Asia, and most of sub-Saharan Africa.
 Its digs all kinds of habitats- from rainforest to desert terrain.

-The species’ survival success is in part due to its opportunistic hunting behavior, its adaptability to diverse environs, its ability to run at speeds approaching 36 mph (58 km), and its unequaled ability to climb trees even when carrying a heavy carcass.
+The leopard can run up to speeds approaching 36 mph (58 km).
+It can climb tall trees while carrying heavy carcasses.
 The leopard is the strongest climber among the big cats- a leopard can carry prey twice its weight up a tree!
-Leopards are also willing to eat almost anything- they’ll eat a beetle one minute and an antelope twice his own weight the next.
-They also eat carrion.
+Leopards are also willing to eat almost anything- they’ll eat a beetle one minute and an antelope twice their own weight the next.
+They also eat carrion (dead stuff).